Tom Clancy's Ghost Recon: Future Soldier: Plot

 In 2024, (Note: As revealed during Tom Clancy's Ghost Recon Breakpoint’s Red Patriot expansion content) Joe Ramirez leads a four-man Ghost Recon squad to Nicaragua to disrupt weapons trafficking in the region.
 As they inspect a convoy they ambushed, a dirty bomb is remotely detonated, killing the team.

 In response, Major Scott Mitchell assembles the Ghost Recon team "Hunter" in Fort Bragg, North Carolina, consisting of “Ghost Lead” Captain Cedric Ferguson, Staff Sergeant John Kozak, Master Sergeant Robert "Pepper" Bonifacio, and Sergeant First Class Jimmy "30K" Ellison.
 Mitchell orders Hunter to rescue an arms dealer named Paez in Sucre, Bolivia who has information about the bomb’s origin.
 Hunter rescues Paez and proceeds to follow the trail of weapons: First, to a refugee camp in Western Province, Zambia, where they eliminate local warlord Dede Macaba; to Nigeria, where they rescue CIA SAD officer Daniel Sykes from private military company Watchgate; to Peshawar, Pakistan, where they capture Russian arms dealer Katya Prugova; to the Kola Peninsula in Russia, where the team destroys an arms cache at a remote Arctic base; and finally to an airfield in Kaliningrad, where they intercept and destroy a missile guidance system, causing an international incident.

 Some time later, a nuclear missile fired from Dagestan impacts London, but the American missile shield destroys the nuclear warhead.
-The Ghost believes the launch to be the work of a rogue Russian special operations group known as Raven's Rock, of which Prugova was an associate, with ties to Russian ultranationalists.
+The Ghost believes the launch to be the work of a rogue Russian special operations group known as Raven's Rock, of which Prugova was an associate, with ties to Russian ultra-nationalists.
 Hunter moves into Dagestan to rescue a Georgian Special Forces squad who went to investigate the launch site.
 During the rescue operation, the team is ambushed by Russian Spetsnaz that have access to high-tech equipment on the same level as the Ghosts.
 As revealed later, these soldiers are part of the elite “Bodark” (Werewolf) unit, which have sided with Raven's Rock.
 They continue to challenge Ghosts for the rest of the campaign.